 READ: OHS Meaning (Occupational Health And Safety)?

-A plumber in Dudley says that “It is best for workers to execute safe working practices.
+A plumber in Dudley says “Workers should execute safe working practices.
 There are lots of job fields like Environmental services that work with machines in their daily operations.
-Even if your employees are well geared, we advise that supervision should still be present at all times.”
+Even if your employees are well-geared, we advise that supervision should still be present at all times.”

-I believe the topic has been well explained, for questions and contributions, feel free to drop your contributions and comment via the comment box.
+I believe the topic has been well explained, for questions and contributions, feel free to drop your contributions and comments via the comment box.

 Thank you.